 Although there is no proven roadmap available for dealing with a global humanitarian crisis with the scale of COVID-19, we believe that leaders at all levels will need to act across three phases.
-Globally, technology decision makers in every organisation have already made significant choices to Respond to the COVID-19 pandemic crisis with speed to maximise the safety of employees and ensuring continuity of business.
-Gradually, as the pandemic begins to evolve, they will have to transition into the next two phases: Recover – during which an organisation learns and emerges stronger from its response; and Thrive – in which the organisation prepares for and shapes the “next normal.”
+Globally, technology decision makers in every organization have already made significant choices to Respond to the COVID-19 pandemic crisis with speed to maximize the safety of employees and ensuring continuity of business.
+Gradually, as the pandemic begins to evolve, they will have to transition into the next two phases: Recover – during which an organization learns and emerges stronger from its response; and Thrive – in which the organization prepares for and shapes the “next normal.”

 The world will ultimately reopen for business.
 When that happens, the quick fixes and patchwork solutions adopted during the response phase may not stand up to rigorous testing.
-The focus at this stage will be on stabilising and strengthening many of the solutions and processes rushed into place, by being more thoughtful and strategic about their deployment, developing the support infrastructure around them and fully understanding the impact they will have across their organisations and partner networks.
+The focus at this stage will be on stabilizing and strengthening many of the solutions and processes rushed into place, by being more thoughtful and strategic about their deployment, developing the support infrastructure around them, and fully understanding the impact they will have across their organizations and partner networks.

-As organisations recover, it is essential to cast an eye on the future competitive landscape, considering which changes wrought by the crisis will constitute a “next normal.”
-Those technology leaders able to get ahead of these shifts will help their organisations thrive beyond the near and intermediate terms.
+As organizations recover, it is essential to cast an eye on the future competitive landscape, considering which changes wrought by the crisis will constitute a “next normal.”
+Those technology leaders able to get ahead of these shifts will help their organizations thrive beyond the near and intermediate terms.
 Three longer-term priority areas represent a good start:

 Never has there been a time in which the role of the CIO and other digital technology leaders has been so pivotal to shaping the future of their organization.
 Mark Lillie, Deloitte’s Global Technology and Transformation leader offers 3 key messages for technology executives as they lead the digital recovery.